LightTable/LightTable/doc/developer-install.md

 $ script/build.sh
 ```

-This will take a few minutes the first time as atom-shell and plugins are downloaded.
+This will take a few minutes the first time as electron and plugins are downloaded.
 Subsequent invocations are faster.
 To override the output directory, specify `$VERSION` e.g. `VERSION=0.8.1-pre script/build.sh`.

-On subsequent builds, use `script/build-app.sh` for quicker builds that don't require updating plugins or atom-shell.
+On subsequent builds, use `script/build-app.sh` for quicker builds that don't require updating plugins or electron.
 If any ClojureScript files change, you must run `lein cljsbuild once`.
 On Windows, you may need to comment out the :source-map
 line before compiling ClojureScript to get around [issue 1025](https://github.com/LightTable/LightTable/issues/1025).